Twin blasts shake Jerusalem, killing teen and wounding 18

 At least eight Israelis have been killed in the most recent wave of Palestinian attacks.

 The Israeli military said Wednesday that Palestinian gunmen opened fire on forces escorting worshippers to a flashpoint shrine in the West Bank city of Nablus overnight.
-The troops fired back and the Palestinian Health Ministry said a 16-year-old was killed in the incident.
+The troops fired back and the Palestinian Health Ministry said a 16-year-old was killed in the incident, and hours later, it said Muhammed Abu Kishek, 22, also died from a gunshot wound to the stomach.

 Israel captured the West Bank in the 1967 Mideast war, along with east Jerusalem and Gaza.
 The Palestinians seek the territories for their hoped-for independent state.